 How can leaders improve employee productivity while still saving time?
 Here are the top 10 things you can do to increase employee efficiency at the office

-As daylight savings approaches, it’s a good time to think about different ways you can, well, save time.
+As daylight savings approaches, and 2020 is well underway, it’s a good time to think about different ways you can, well, save time.
 These days, employees are spending more and more time at the office–certainly exceeding the typical 40-hour work week.
 However, increasing hours worked does not necessarily translate to increased efficiency.

 So, how can leaders and managers improve employee productivity while still saving time?
 Here are the top 10 things you can do to increase employee efficiency at the office.